Zhong-Lab-UCSD/BENG183_2024Fall_Applied-Genomic-Technologies/Chapter/AlphaFold_Protein_Structure_Database_Group_36.md

 * Alphafold 1 was released in 2018 and introduced a novel approach to protein folding using machine learning.

-* Alphafold 2 incorporated an attention-based neural network and calculated a “pair representation” for each residue pair to increase its overall accuracy [4](https://www.nature.com/articles/s41586-021-03819-2).
+* Alphafold 2 incorporated an attention-based neural network, Evoformer, and calculated a “pair representation” for each residue pair to increase its overall accuracy [4].

 * Alphafold 3, released earlier this year in May, is able to model the structures and interactions of proteins with DNA, RNA, ligands, and ions.
-By modeling protein-ligand interactions, AlphaFold 3 is able to model complexes rather than single chains to contribute to drug development.
+By modeling protein-ligand interactions, AlphaFold 3 is able to model complexes rather than single chains to contribute to drug development [5].

 ---